 The Company is ready to push forward with new business strategies by leveraging value creation as a member of a team (Works) and through the expansion of Works.
-President Nojima calls this "icchi soshin (team-based value creation and innovation)."
+President Nojima calls this "icchi soshin" (team-based value creation and innovation).
 To put it plainly, team members will be united to work together to create benefits to customers (value) and business profit (value) by bringing a new mechanism (innovation) there and putting it into practice.
 This requires autonomous management and ethical standards.
 The Company is also working on employee education to realize this.

-The Company aims to enter the expansion phase in the current term ending March 2021.
-The Company will increase the number of teams (Works) to be able to accelerate the new subscriptions of premium members.
+In the current term ending March 2021, the Company has entered the expansion phase.
+The Company will increase the number of Works to be able to accelerate the new subscriptions of premium members.
 Service sales are also expected to increase year on year, and personnel expenses and advertising expenses will increase accordingly.